Black History Month competition

 About us

-For Black History Month 2023, the Poetry Centre is delighted to be running a special poetry competition inspired by the national Black History Month theme: 'celebrating our Black sisters'.
+For Black History Month 2023, the Poetry Centre and our colleagues in Equality, Diversity and Inclusion ran a special poetry competition inspired by the national Black History Month theme: 'celebrating our Black sisters'.
+The winning and shortlisted poems have now been announced.
+Very many congratulations to those listed below, and thank you to everyone who entered the competition!

-As the Black History Month organizers explain, this year's events will be 'dedicated to honouring the achievements of black women who are often the forgotten heroines.
+As the Black History Month organizers explain, this year's events have been 'dedicated to honouring the achievements of black women who are often the forgotten heroines.
 We want to amplify their voices and challenge the systems that oppress them.'

 Leadership